 I tend to like darker tea and I have always been OK with fermented teas.
 This predisposes me to HK-stored type tea.
 I knew this, and these teas do very well on my own speed test.
 I enjoy drinking them and they’re great to session throughout a workday.
 A sidenote is that I am also more forgiving than many people towards storage on the humid side.

 A bigger surprise was the ripe consumption.
 I’d always suspected ripe would fall by the wayside along with young raw.
 Not quite..
 While I run the risk of jumping to pre-mature conclusions off just a few sessions, I feel that I’m actually pretty alright with doing a quick session of ripe, especially after doing a longer, session with a long-steeping, semi-aged raw pu’erh.
-Even with occasional consumption, I have enough ripe to last me at least a few years.
+Even with occasional consumption, I have enough ripe to last me for five or so years.

 Aged oolong was another mild surprise.
 Through Origin Tea and my own buying I’ve accumulated a moderate sized amount of this tea, always suspecting it was one of my favorites.
 I’m now second-guessing that notion.
 I enjoy drinking the tea, but I haven’t put nearly as much of a dent in it as I thought.